novak-99/ex/docs/source/index.rst

 Cpplex — making complex analysis simple!
 ===================================

-Complex analysis in C++ is slow and lackluster.
+Complex analysis in C++ is slow and lacks a lot of features.

 Cpplex makes operations with complex numbers a lot faster and adds much more functionality!